recipes4resistance/recipes4resistance.github.io/about.md

 Minji Kong (she/her) is a PhD student in Computer Science at the University of Delaware.
 Her research focuses on co-designing with practicing K-8 computing teachers tools that augment complex teaching tasks, such as personalizing in-class support for students, by blending aspects of Computing Education, Human-Computer Interaction, Artificial Intelligence, and Equity in Computing Education.
 Minji is a member of the Partner4CS team, a National Science Foundation (NSF)-funded interdisciplinary effort towards strengthening computing education within diverse Delaware K-12 populations.
 Her research is supported by an NSF Graduate Research Fellowship.

 ### Guest Host: Amber Solomon
+Amber (she/her) is a Black woman and ATLien computer science researcher at Army FUTURES Command.
+She acknowledges the labor of Black, disabled, and otherwise minoritized thinkers and scholars that motivates her work and challenges her to think in generative ways.

 ### Guest Host: Jennifer Tsan
 Jen (she/her) is a researcher focused on supporting K-8 students and teachers in computer science.
 She is guided by the knowledge and experiences of those around her and stories of those who are marginalized.